 The tax was introduced without notice and affected people looking to buy and sell property in Vancouver.
 In many cases, those who had already committed to buying properties ended up with a hefty added fee.
 Many buyers also ended up backing out of deals, creating problems for sellers who had already entered contracts to purchase new properties.

 Richard provided timely commentary on how the new tax would affect homeowners and potential buyers alike.
 He was also able to demonstrate his knowledge and authority on a subject that would likely result in a number of litigations in the near future—putting him in a prime position to work those cases.

 2. Provide relevant information to those who need it

 Timeliness isn’t the only important factor when it comes to being newsworthy.
 Many issues are forever evolving, and people are always looking for fresh insights and information.

 How do you go about finding a newsworthy topic to provide insight on?
 Start with your own experience.
 Identify a common area of difficulty among your clients, and provide context for the issue.

-Consider Lewis I. Landerholm, Founding Attorney at Landerholm Law, who recently discussed six common misconceptions about divorce.
+Consider Lewis I. Landerholm, Founding Attorney at Landerholm Law, who discussed six common misconceptions about divorce with the Portland Business Journal.
 He provides sound advice to those who may be considering separation from their spouse—including what to think about in terms of child custody, division of assets, spousal support, and more.

-Lewis also makes sure to emphasize the value of qualified legal support during a separation:
+Lewis also makes sure to emphasize the value of qualified legal support during a separation, saying: